 In this article, I’m going to compare and discuss the features and capabilities of Pit Boss vs Camp Chef pellet grills.
 However, as both brands also produce vertical pellet smokers I’ll also discuss how they compare and differ.
 Outside of Traeger, in terms of pellet focussed brands Pit Boss and Camp Chef are the next in line in terms of popularity/consumer awareness (here’s proof).
 While Weber (the biggest name in BBQ) has now entered the pellet grill game, their brand recognition has been established on their charcoal/gas grills, not pellet grills.
-Below I’ll compare Pit Boss vs Camp Chef of models at similar price points/budgets.
-I’ll discuss why I believe recent changes to all Camp Chef grills currently gives them the edge.
+Below I’ll compare Pit Boss vs Camp Chef of models at similar price points.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.